riyannode/Paylabs/README.md

 PayLabs runs on a LangGraph Brain planner + custom TypeScript x402 agent runtime.

-A user starts with an x402 entry payment.
-The Brain creates a locked quote and execution plan, then pays selected macro-node phases through x402.
-Each macro node runs a LangGraph phase and pays its child service nodes through x402 service edges.
-Circle Gateway batch these x402 payment edges into Arc explorer submitBatch transactions, while PayLabs records safe receipt and proof metadata.
+A run begins with an **x402 entry payment**.
+The Brain Planner generates a locked quote and execution plan.
+It then triggers selected macro-node phases through **x402 macro edges**.
+Each macro node executes its LangGraph phase and pays its child service nodes via **x402 service edges**.

+Circle Gateway batches these payment edges into `submitBatch` transactions on Arc, while PayLabs records complete receipt and proof metadata for transparency and auditability.

 ```mermaid
 %%{init: {